Biocodings/sam-to-bam/index.md

     HW_ZLIB       Non-zero HW_ZLIB enables H/W acceleration of compression if the accelerator is available in the system 8             the number of threads that offload compression to the hardware accelerator

-### Run duplicate marking (OpenPOWER only)

-    $ build/samtools/samtools sam2bam -Fibm_markdup:r -oout.bam in.sam

-Command-line options:

-    -Fibm_markdup:                       Mark duplicates
-    -Fibm_markdup:r                      Remove duplicates
-    -p                                   Enable the storage mode to reduce memory footprint (default: the memory mode) In the storage mode, sam2bam does not keep converted BAM records in physical memory but saves them to temporary files.
-The files are created on the current directory by default.
-                                         The I/O performance of the device where the files are created is critical for sam2bam.
-    BAM_PAGEFILE                         Change the directory where sam2bam creates temporary files in the storage mode The current directory is not on a fast device that you have (e.g., mounted at /fast), BAM_PAGEFILE=/fast/bf specifies the fast device to be used for temporary files.